Book of Proverbs

-The Book of Proverbs (מִשְלֵי, Mišlê; Παροιμίαι, Paroimiai; Liber Proverbiorum, "Proverbs (of Solomon)") is the second book in the third section of the Hebrew Bible (Tanakh) and a book in the Christian Old Testament.
+The Book of Proverbs (מִשְלֵי; Παροιμίαι; Liber Proverbiorum "Proverbs [of Solomon]") is the second book in the third section of the Hebrew Bible and a book in the Christian Old Testament.
 It is traditionally ascribed to King Solomon and his students.
-When translated into Greek and Latin, the title took on different forms: in the Greek Septuagint (LXX), it became Παροιμίαι (Paroimiai, "Proverbs"); in the Latin Vulgate, the title was Proverbia—from which the English name is derived.
+When translated into Greek and Latin, the title took on different forms: in the Greek Septuagint (LXX), it became Παροιμίαι (Paroimiai, lit.
+'Proverbs'); in the Latin Vulgate, the title was Proverbia—from which the English name is derived.

 Proverbs is not merely an anthology but a "collection of collections" relating to a pattern of life that lasted for more than a millennium.
-It is an example of Biblical wisdom literature and raises questions about values, moral behavior, the meaning of human life, and right conduct, and its theological foundation is that "the fear of God is the beginning of wisdom."
+It is an example of biblical wisdom literature and raises questions about values, moral behavior, the meaning of human life, and right conduct, and its theological foundation is that "the fear of God is the beginning of wisdom."
 Wisdom is personified and praised for her role in creation; God created her before all else and gave order to chaos through her.
 As humans have life and prosperity by conforming to the order of creation, seeking wisdom is the essence and goal of life.

 The book of Proverbs is divided into sections: the initial invitation to acquire wisdom, another section focused mainly on contrasting the wise and the fool, and the third being moral discourses on various topics.
 Chapters 25–29 discuss justice, the wicked, and the rich and poor; chapter 30 introduces the "sayings of Agur" on creation and divine power.

 Recent research on the book of Proverbs has taken two main approaches.
 Some scholars argue that different sections of the book originate from various periods, with chapters 1–9 and (30–)31 being the latest and final redaction dated to the late Persian or Hellenistic periods, while others focus on the book's received form, analyzing its overall meaning first.